 Our hygienists are dedicated to providing you with the best preventative care for your teeth and gums.
-This includes a hygiene appointment known as a dental cleaning.
-Using both Ultrasonic and Hand Scalers, our hygienists effectively remove calculus deposits (calcified bacteria that collect and attach to the tooth and root surfaces) from teeth.
+This begins with a variety of periodontal assessments prior to classification of what type of “cleaning” is the best fit for you.
+Using both Ultrasonic and Hand Scalers, our hygienists effectively remove calculus deposits (calcified bacteria that collect and attaches to the tooth and root surfaces) from teeth.

 Treatment goals emphasize disrupting bacterial plaque while minimizing any damage to the root structure during calculus removal.
 Ultrasonic Scalers or “Power” Scalers, along with traditional hand scaling, enables your hygienist to remove tartar and calculus from your teeth with minimal damage to the tooth root.
 Using turbulence and irrigation to disrupt bacteria, power scalers therapeutically wash and flush periodontal pockets and root surfaces with cooling water.
 Deep cleanings or Scaling and Root Planing removes heavy deposits near or under the gum line.
 When we schedule new patients for an initial oral exam, it is crucial for Dr. Fuller to examine your teeth first, so he can diagnose which type of dental cleaning is best for you.

 We are happy to accommodate your busy schedule, simply call our office at 520-886-8428 to schedule an appointment.
 We offer automated appointment reminders that call your home two days prior to your scheduled appointment time to remind you of your appointment.